jtophilip/bindingtutor/doc/BindingModels.rst

      K_D = \frac{[A]n[MT]}{[AMT]}.

-Note that [MT] is multiplied by n rather than [MT]^n.
-This is due to the polymer nature of the MT.
-We can write mass balances for total A and total MT:
+We can also write mass balances for total A and total MT:

   .. latex-math::